This policy will apply to activities and operations of CBM Australia, at all times.

 CBM Australia will share as much information as possible about its operations and impact, while balancing legal and practical limitations.

-CBM Australia aligns itself to the transparency and complaints handling expectations of the Australian Charities and Not-for-Profits Commission (ACNC), of the Australian Council for International Development (ACFID) and of the Australian Government’s Department of Foreign Affairs and Trade (DFAT).
+CBM Australia aligns itself to the transparency and complaints handling expectations of the Australian Charities and Not-for-Profits Commission (ACNC), of the Australian Council for International Development (ACFID), the Australian Government’s Department of Foreign Affairs and Trade (DFAT), and the Fundraising Institute of Australia (FIA).

 CBM Australia openly shares on the CBM Australia website: